Get Started

 Sublimation printing works on synthetic materials like spandex or polyester.
 It’s perfect if you need durable prints with rich colors spanning the whole garment.

 DTF prints typically last a long time with proper care.
-These prints are durable and can withstand regular washing without fading, peeling, or cracking, ensuring your designs stay crisp for a long time.
+These prints are engineered to withstand repeated washes, so your designs look retail-quality for the long haul.

 Printful logo